textX/textX/docs/textxlang.rst

 textX is inspired by the Xtext framework for domain-specific language engineering so all the credits for the idea goes to the Xtext team.
 If you have Xtext background than you will find yourself at home with textX.
+There are some differences in the grammar and the way textX works.
+This will be noted in the this documentation.

 The domain of textX language is language design.
 If resembles in a way a EBNF but besides the language grammar definition defines a language meta-model